deep-learning-indaba/Baobab/README.md

 ## Tasks

-Tasks are being managed on trello and here is the link to the board : https://trello.com/baobab_2019
+Tasks are being managed in the Issues and Projects tabs.

 ## License